wkumler/FalkorTargets/README.md

 stan_assignments.csv: Essentially a clean version of falkor_stans.csv, where each standard is annotated with a feature number as found by peakpicking

-stans_data.rds: A data table with EIC information (mz, rt, int) for each standard to be plotted
+stan_data.rds: A data table with EIC information (mz, rt, int) for each standard to be plotted